sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Key Management

-The key exchange mechanism is out of scope of this document; however, every client SHOULD change their keys when new clients join or leave the call for forward secrecy and post-compromise security.
+The specifics of key management are beyond the scope of this document.
+However, every client SHOULD change their keys when new clients join or leave the call for forward secrecy and post-compromise security.